 Be sure to ask if the landowner wants you to shoot other vermin too, such as coyotes.
 After you’ve littered the prairie with hundreds of fat little dogs the coyotes will be sorely tempted by the prairie dog buffet.
 And by all means, at least offer a donation, or better yet, a vintage bourbon as a thank you.
 Hopefully, you will be allowed to come back next year.

 Of course, the best way to find your land is to have a buddy who lives there and already has some connections.
 This is the case with my husband’s group.
 One of them lives in Missoula and has access to the perfect spots.
 Winner!

 Once you find an approved property you will need a truck or some kind of four-wheel-drive vehicle; you will be off any main or dirt roads.
 You are looking for prairie dog towns, which appear as barren patches on the landscape.
 You can see why ranchers and farmers hate them.
 Dog towns create real scars on the landscape and considerably reduce the revenue potential of the land.

 Related Stories: 10 Ways to Prep for Elk Season

 Gas Gun or Bolt Action for Hunting Prairie Dogs?

 Your style of shooting will also determine how many rounds you bring with you.
-Some are one shot, one dog kind of folks and will contemplate over the effects of wind, temperature, coriolis effect, and so on.
+Some are one-shot, one-dog kind of folks and will contemplate the effects of wind, temperature, the Coriolis effect, and so on.
 You will find nerds and geeks in this game as well.
-This person will fire only after cool deliberation; for him it is not personal, it is just business.
-At the other end of the spectrum is the spasm shooter: one round is never enough, his rate of fire is sustained.
-All rounds are walked onto the dog and the impact area has great geysers of earth to accompany the noise.
+This person will fire only after cool deliberation; for him, it is not personal, it is just business.
+At the other end of the spectrum is the spasm shooter: one round is never enough, and his rate of fire is sustained.
+All rounds are walked onto the dog and the impact area has great geysers of the earth to accompany the noise.
 What style you choose is irrelevant because you can’t help having fun.

 Equipment for Hunting Prairie Dogs